scikit-shapes/scikit-shapes/README.md

 # Installation

+At the moment, scikit-shapes is available on linux and macOS only.

 For now, the recommended way to install scikit-shapes is directly from the main branch
 ```bash
 pip install 'skshapes @ git+https://github.com/scikit-shapes/scikit-shapes@main'